 You will not be required to make principal payments while you are in school at least half-time.
 Six months after leaving school, dropping below half-time or graduating, you will begin to make regular monthly payments on both the principal (the amount you borrowed) and the interest (the amount charged to you for borrowing the money).
 Depending upon the total amount you borrowed, it may take up to ten years to repay your loan(s).

 Direct Loan funds are disbursed in equal payments throughout the entire loan period.
-No loan checks will be released under any circumstances prior to the thirtieth day of a semester or summer session.
-ALL loan disbursements will be mailed to students or through direct deposit.
+No loan checks will be released under any circumstances prior to the thirtieth day of a semester.
+ALL loan disbursements will be delivered according to your preferred disbursement method using HigherOne.

 A Few More Words of Advice. . .
 Borrow only what is absolutely necessary.
 You may be paying back this loan for a long time.
 Take the time now to ask questions and make the right decision, that decision can save you money.